polybuildr/balloon-lang/README.md

 This project is written in Rust.
 If you're unfamiliar with Rust, you should take a look at the [Rust docs](https://www.rust-lang.org/en-US/documentation.html).

+Prospective contributors, please take a look at the [Contributors' Guide](CONTRIBUTING.md).

 ## Usage

 Balloon is currently not available on crates.io.
 You will need to build it yourself using Cargo.
+(You could also download one of the prebuilt binaries from this project's [release page](https://github.com/polybuildr/balloon-lang/releases).)

 ```
 usage: balloon [[MODE] FILE]